MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 - [Create DLP policies](/purview/dlp-learn-about-dlp) for files and email.
 - [Create retention policies](/purview/create-retention-policies) to keep what you need and delete what you don’t.
-- [Use content explorer](/purview/data-classification-content-explorer) to see and verify items that have a sensitivity label, a retention label, or have been classified as a sensitive information type in your organization.
+- [Use content explorer](/purview/data-classification-content-explorer) to see and verify items that have a sensitivity label, a retention label, or were classified as a sensitive information type in your organization.

 ### Next Steps with E5